-You can only lock objects in Source Control for Oracle 2.
+Object locking is only available in Source Control for Oracle 2 and later.

 If your team works on a shared database, you can lock objects so other people can't edit the objects while you're working on them.
 This means teams don't accidentally overwrite work.